Hubble telescope detects most distant star ever seen, near cosmic dawn

 “Galaxies were just starting to form around that time.
 So you wouldn’t have the big, beautiful spiral galaxies that we see nearby today.
 You would have had a lot of chaotic, clumpy galaxies,” Welch said.

 One possibility is that Earendel is a hypothesized Population III star — one constituted entirely, or almost entirely, of hydrogen and helium, the primordial elements of the early universe.
 The heavier elements of the periodic table (things such as oxygen, carbon and iron) came along later, having been created within stars that exploded.
-Life as we know it is made of star stuff, a concept made famous by astronomer Carl agan.
+Life as we know it is made of star stuff, a concept made famous by astronomer Carl Sagan.

 The Webb is an infrared telescope, which allows it to penetrate the deepest realms of space and see the highly redshifted objects of the early universe.
 It has instruments that can discern the elemental composition of atmospheres around faraway planets — exoplanets — that orbit stars other than our sun.